Organizing large projects: Separating Configuration and Data

 Configuration

 Configuration settings and parameters can generally be categorized into two types: those specific to a particular process, job, or sandbox, and those that could be shared across multiple projects.
 Parameters used for establishing connections to various systems (like URLs and credentials) are prime candidates for sharing.
-Doing so allows you to manage shared configuration centrally, simplifying tasks such as deploying code (especially when moving code between enviroments) and making connection-related changes.
+Doing so allows you to manage shared configuration centrally, simplifying tasks such as deploying code (especially when moving code between environments) and making connection-related changes.

 Using parameters to separate configuration